PSYC 290 - Research Experience in Psychology

 Laboratories vary in their requirements for Psych 290 students.
 Some require specific coursework or prior research experience, but many do not.
 When you reach out to a laboratory or researcher about a possible 290 position, you should attach a completed version of the following "fillable" pdf form:

-This form asks for information about your experiences, coursework, and background that most laboratories will need to get started in evaluating you for a research position.
+The form linked above asks for information about your experiences, coursework, and background that most laboratories will need to get started in evaluating you for a research position.
 (If a posted 290 position or website requests additional information, you should make sure to provide that information too.)

 Examples of PSYC 290 Research Duties